 Jump Start Your Child’s Academic Year

 The summer months are the optimal time to begin vision therapy sessions to prepare for the upcoming school year.
 Especially in Covid-19 times, when most of a child’s learning may be on a computer, it’s the perfect time to determine if your child’s struggles are classroom-based or vision-based.
-Call Eye Q Optometrist today to book your child’s consultation with Dr. Stein and start them on the path to success.
+Call Eye Q Optometrist today to book your child’s consultation with our eye doctors and start them on the path to success.

 Eye Q Optometrist provides vision therapy and other services to patients from New York City, Scarsdale, Rye , Mamaroneck, and throughout New York.